Start Your Amazing House Wishlist and Save Money

 Why have a new house WishList?

 So, why have a new house wishlist?
-Besides being an excellent place to start your home project here are three good reasons to have one.
+Besides being an excellent place to start your home project, here are three good reasons to have one.
 First, you can brainstorm what is important to you in your Dream Home.
 Second, your new house wishlist allows you to drop the barrier of ‘I’d love to have that home, but how will I ever be able to afford it’?
 And third, you can start to think ‘This is the Type of Home That I Want and How Can I Get It’.

 Another good reason is that your new house wishlist allows you to focus on what is important to you in your dream home.
 Above all else, you can now pay attention to these essential features.
 To clarify what you want — writing these down while you create your new house wishlist.
 Once you have the big picture worked out for your dream home, you can then be very specific on what you want.

 A new house wishlist also allows you to communicate what sort of home you want to your architect.
 Furthermore, it will help you avoid making changes to your home during construction.
 Because making changes during construction will blow out your budget.
-Also, you don’t want to finish your home project and find that it is not quite what you wanted.
+You don’t want to finish your home project and find that it is not quite what you wanted.
 That what you wanted was a bigger kitchen, for example.

 what to include in your new house WishList?